987839088534212

 New York

-New York passed the Safe Staffing for Quality Care Act S3691A-2013, which requires nursing ratios that are established by specialty units.
+New York passed the Senate Bill S1168A.
+This piece of legislation requires hospitals to adhere to average nurse-to-patient ratios that are established by specialty units.

-Also, hospitals must disclose their staffing ratios to the public on their websites.
-They also made this information available to the state Department of Health.
+Also, hospitals must disclose their staffing ratios to the public via their websites.
+This information is also made available to the State Department of Health.

-New York also has a mandate requiring that hospitals provide on-call coverage for all registered nurses, which ensures that even if a hospital experiences high turnover or an emergency, there will be someone available to provide care for patients.
+New York also has a mandate requiring hospitals to provide on-call coverage for all registered nurses.
+This ensures that even if a hospital experiences high turnover or an emergency, there will be nursing staff available to provide care for existing patients.

 Pronto-CTA